What do you mean by Jewish Spirituality?

 How can I get more information on Retreat Logistics?

-How can I bring the Institute to my community?
+How can I bring IJS to my community?

 Please consider joining us for a retreat, and encourage your rabbi or cantor to participate in our professional program, as that will have a direct impact on the ongoing life of your community.
 Many of the Institute faculty and staff regularly serve as Scholars in Residence in synagogues and community centers, please contact us if you would like more information on bringing in faculty for a Shabbaton.
 We would be happy to help you bring the lay curricula we’ve created and worked with to your community.
 Please call us at (646)461-6499 for more information.